willfindlay/4109-midterm-practice/practice.md

 6. A symmetric-key encryption scheme is **semantically secure** if `Pr(m) = Pr(m|c)`.
 Explain what this means.

+This means the probability of guessing the original message is the same as the probability of guessing the original message given the ciphertext.
+In otherwords, a third party should not be able to determine *any* additional information about the plaintext (other than length), given the ciphertext.

 7. We briefly discussed **unicity distance** in class.
 What does this mean?
 Give an example of where it is important.